-This report presents an enlarged set of population trends and indices of 77 common bird species in Europe, which have been produced by Pan-European Common Bird Monitoring Scheme in 2005.
-The trends and indices presented in this report cover time period 1980 – 2003, although data back to 60s are available from some European countries.
+This report presents an enlarged set of population trends and indices of 124 common bird species in Europe, which have been produced by Pan-European Common Bird Monitoring Scheme in early 2007.
+The trends and indices presented in this report cover time period 1980 – 2005, although data back to 60s are available from some European countries.

 Submenu: SEED Bird Indicators Support Eastern Europeans to Develop Bird Indicators Project information Partners Documents for download Sponsors

 Bulgaria www.bspb.org Belarus Turkey Macedonia Lithuania Romania Poland